Stepwise functional refoundation of relational concept analysis: Introduction

 Relational concept analysis is then studied in a functional framework.
 It characterises the acceptable solutions as the fixed points of two functions, one expansive, which extends concept lattices as long as there are reasons to generate concepts distinguishing objects, and the other contractive, which reduces concept lattices as long as the attributes they are built on are not supported by remaining concepts.
-These functions are recursive and the acceptable solutions are those families of concept lattices which are fixed points for both (\PProp{prop:accfp}): there is no reason to either extend nor reduce them.
-The results provided by RCA are then proved to be the smallest acceptable solution, which is the least fixed point of the expansive function (\PProp{prop:rcalfp}).
-It also offers an alternative semantics based on the greatest element of this set, which is the greatest fixed point of the contractive function (\PProp{prop:acrgfp}).
+These functions can be iterated and the acceptable solutions are those families of concept lattices which are fixed points for both (Proposition~\ref{prop:accfp}): there is no reason to either extend or reduce them.
+The results provided by RCA are then proved to be the smallest acceptable solution, which is the least fixed point of the expansive function (Proposition~\ref{prop:rcalfp}).
+It also offers an alternative semantics based on the greatest element of this set, which is the greatest fixed point of the contractive function (Proposition~\ref{prop:acrgfp}).
 The structure of the set of fixed points is further characterised to support algorithmic developments.

-This extends the results obtained for the RCA$^0$ restriction of RCA \cite{euzenat2021a}, which contains a single formal context, hence a single concept lattice, and no attribute, only relations.
-In spite of its simplicity, the main arguments of this work were already valid for RCA$^0$ which remains a good introduction to the problems faced.
-Here, we develop the full argument starting from RCA$^0$ and extending it step-by-step to apply to RCA. \afterJAIR{A more direct and synthetic presentation of these results can be found in \cite{}.
-It sometimes uses slightly different concepts (contexts are supported instead of lattices, but the results are essentially the same).
-A full table provides the correspondence between these results in appendix.}
+This report extends the results obtained for the RCA$^0$ restriction of RCA \cite{euzenat2021a}, which contains a single formal context, hence a single concept lattice, and no attribute, only relations.
+In spite of the simplicity of RCA$^0$, the main arguments of this work were already valid for RCA$^0$ which remains a good introduction to the problems faced.
+Here, we develop the full argument starting from RCA$^0$ and extending it step-by-step to apply to RCA.
+A more direct and synthetic presentation of these results can be found in \cite{euzenat2025a}.
+It sometimes uses slightly different concepts.
+A full table provides the correspondence between these results in Appendix~\ref{sec:propindex}.

 In addition to these more general results, the current report provides better and more examples, a revised more general notation, wider related work, and insights on the structure of the set of acceptable solutions.
 It features many elementary properties and propositions which help keeping their proof manageable so the proofs are given immediately.